discordjs/guide/guide/keyv/README.md

 ## Application

-Although Keyv can be used in any scenario where you need key-value data, we will focus on setting up a per-guild prefix configuration using Sqlite.
+Although Keyv can assist in any scenario where you need key-value data, we will focus on setting up a per-guild prefix configuration using Sqlite.

 ::: tip
 This section will still work with any provider supported by Keyv.
 We recommend PostgreSQL for larger applications.